elliek17/react-calculator-component/README.md

 ## Basic Calculator

-This is a basic calculator component.
+This is a basic [calculator component](https://react-calculator-component.vercel.app/)

 It does basic calculations such as Adding, Substracting, Multiplying and Dividing.

-Will upload the Demo once available.

 I also added a more advanced calculator, with added features, and better overall code!

 ![Componant Picture](public/advDemo.png)

+Check out the demo [here](https://react-calculator-component.vercel.app/)

 ## Needed Credits